SysKitTeam/docs-point/governance-and-automation/security-compliance-checks/orphaned-users.md

 # Orphaned Users

+Syskit Point detects users that do not have a manager, and could lead to security risks and complications in managing workspaces.

+The Orphaned Users is **a tenant-wide policy, and it cannot be automated**.
+That means that no tasks are created to resolve this policy, and no emails are sent to collaborators.

+The Orphaned Users policy **is still detected** for the Security and Compliance checks. **This means that Syskit Point detects a vulnerability on a workspace** based on the applied policy, but it does not create tasks or send any emails to collaborators.

+The purpose of this is to assist Syskit Point admins by bringing awareness of potential issues in their Microsoft 365 environment.

 On the Security & Compliance Checks section dashboard, click the **Orphaned Users** button to see the report.

 The Orphaned Users screen opens, showing a list of all **users that have been disabled or deleted from Azure AD** without having their SharePoint permissions revoked.